PrinciplesDotDev/principles/principles/invisible-visible.md

 Code

 * Use diagrams.
 Represent code in less abstract ways, such as drawing diagrams of a system using pen and paper or graphics design programs.
-This helps transmit mental models.
 * Log and visualize the results of a system.
-* Use debuggers to be able to peer inside a system to see changes that are happening over time, rather than an input-output black-box.
+* Use debuggers to peer inside a system to see changes over time rather than an input-output black box.
-* Use performance tools like flame-graphs to visualize where the program is spending it's time.
+* Use performance tools like flame graphs to visualize where the program spends its time.

 Teams

-* Use principles to communicate and build mental models that everyone can share in the team.
+* Use principles to communicate and build mental models everyone can share in the team.
 * Ask questions that seek to understand and illuminate.
-* Use Principle-Driven Engineering as a guide to help make the invisible, visible.

 Individuals

-* Understand what you know, codifying your habits into understood actions and principles.
+* Understand and share your knowledge, codifying your habits into understood actions and principles.
-* Be intellectually honest and unafraid of being wrong.
-If you realize you are wrong, it allows you to learn rapidly.

-## History

-Making the invisible, visible is the principle that founded this project—the desire to share mental models and build capability for myself and my teams.

-In many ways, all principles inherit from it.
-The result of that is that all principles implicitly:

-* Increase understanding.
-* Improve productivity.
-* Share knowledge.
-* Constrain behavior / action.
-* Increase capability.
-* Improve behavior / action.

-## Article

-How can you build anything if you don't understand it?

-Yet in software, most of the time, we are precisely working in a system in which we can understand only a tiny part.

-From building software or interacting with teams, most of the behavior is hidden.
-You don't know what other people are thinking - you cannot see their mental models.
-Nor do you know what's happening inside the CPU.

-Making the invisible, visible is about revealing things that you currently don't understand - which are limiting your capability - by making them visible.

-These are patterns, behaviors, structures, and interactions that make up a system or organization.

-The idea is not to make everything visible, for that is impossible.
-It is to reveal what is valuable—from chunks of knowledge from other programmers, expressed in principles, to watching a user's request in production work its way through the system and being able to see all the side-effects it has on the system.

-### In code

-Have you ever had a bug that you've tried to solve through trial and error?
-You change something over and over in the hope that it fixes that problem.

-The implication of not following the principle is less noticeable when you're developing locally because feedback cycles are short (i.e., you are on your local machine), and this approach works.
-But in production, feedback cycles are long, and the trial and error approach won't work.

-Using this principle means ensuring a design to make complexity manageable and focuses on having the right tools throughout your stack.

-### In teams
-What about assumptions in teams?
-Have you ever had a team member that goes off for a few weeks to create software only for it to get to code review, and they've done it in a way that you wouldn't have expected?

-This is because you don't share similar mental models on designing software, and there were no constraints to guide the design.
-Sharing those models and understanding by making your principles visible means everyone on the team's code looks more familiar and easier to understand.